 Machine Learning for Medical Systems

 This web page provides information on the module 'Machine Learning for Medical Systems'.
-The module consists of the lecture 'Machine Learning', which is given during winter term 2014/2015 by Andreas Nürnberger, and the seminar 'Machine Learning for Medical Systems', which will took place every two weeks.
+The module consists of the lecture 'Machine Learning', which is given during winter term 2018/2019 by Andreas Nürnberger, and the seminar 'Machine Learning for Medical Systems', which will take place every week.
 The time for the seminar will be coordinated at the first lecture date.
-More information will be published on this site later.
-This site will be regularly updated throughout the course.
+For additional information on the course and the exercise (with regular updates), please visit the Machine Learning website.

 The module provides an introduction to the principles, techniques, and applications of Machine Learning.
-Topics covered include among others:
+Topics covered include among others (subject to change):

 - value functions